Debugging Stream Applications

 Debugging Kubernetes Deployments

-If an application that runs locally, but fails when deployed to Kubernetes, first inspect the deployment files for correctness.
-This includes any environment variables that must be set, properties for services to connect to and those services available.
-Describe the application pod's event table to see issues creating the pod such as image pull causes, health check failures, etc. Inspect the application startup log for any exceptions to resolve.
+If an application runs locally but fails when deployed to Kubernetes, first inspect the deployment files for correctness.
+This includes any environment variables that must be set, properties to which the services connect, and whether those services are available.
+Examine the application pod's event table to see issues with creating the pod, such as image pull causes, health check failures, and others.
+Inspect the application startup log for any exceptions to resolve.

 Containers

-As discussed before the application may run as expected from your local platform however, it still fails when launched from Spring Cloud Data Flow.
-This could be because of how the container is created by the tool that is being used to create the container, for example: DockerFile, Spring Boot container Plugin, Jib, etc. The chart above provides a guide on how to trouble shoot why apps may fail to launch because of container related issues.
+As discussed earlier, the application may run as expected from your local platform but still fails when launched from Spring Cloud Data Flow.
+This could be because of how the container is created by the tool that creates the container (for example: DockerFile, Spring Boot container Plugin, Jib, and others).
+The preceding chart shows how to trouble shoot why apps may fail to launch because of container-related issues.

 and the Spring Boot Common Tags